10 Mop Like Dogs – Dogs That Look Like a Mop

 They are protective of their owners and this can mean they become wary of strangers.
 Socialization will be helpful and ensure that they can enjoy having visitors to the home.

 The Bearded Collie is another breed that looks like a mop thanks to the long fur.
-They originated in Scotland and their coat keep them warm as they herded sheep and cattle.
+They originated in Scotland and their coat keep them warm as they herded flocks of sheep and cattle.
 This pup was able to do its job in any weather and conditions.
 Now, you can enjoy having a fun family companion.
 Because of their background, they do have energy and they love to have tasks to do.
 If you have the time, they are a fantastic breed for competitions, such as obedience and agility.

 This shaggy canine is always ready to go.
 They are described as bouncy and enthusiastic, with a trip in the car can even a fun day out for this pooch!
 However, they do require a lot of exercise in order to be happy.
 Be away their hair can become muddy and dirty being outdoors and will need cleaned regularly.
 This may not be for everyone.
 The Bearded Collie is good with children and they are affectionate dogs towards their family.
 They make good watchdogs and will bark at anything that alarms them.
 Just make sure that they are trained otherwise they may do this all day.